gqdc/mysqldump2nextcloud/README.md

 # mysqldump2nextcloud
 A bash script which do mysqldump(s) and upload it to a nextcloud server.

-prequistes : mysqldump, nextcloudcmd, gzip
+prerequisites : mysqldump, nextcloudcmd, gzip